openenergymonitor/emonpi/userguide.md

             url = http://emoncms.org
             apikey = YOUR EMONCMS WRITE APIKEY

-Click save and check using the emonhub log viewer if data is being send and the response is an 'ok' from the remote emoncms server:
+Click save and check using the emonhub log viewer if data is being sent and the response is an 'ok' from the remote emoncms server:

     2015-04-27 16:28:08,890 INFO     emoncmsorg sending:
     http://emoncms.org/input/bulk.json?apikey=E-M-O-N-C-M-S-A-P-I-K-E-Y&data=[[1430152081,15,77,0,0,0,0,0,0,0,0,0],[1430152086,15,80,0,0,0,0,0,0,0,0,0]]&sentat=1430152088
     2015-04-27 16:28:09,120 DEBUG    emoncmsorg acknowledged receipt with 'ok' from http://emoncms.org

 ### Logging data locally on the emonpi